-We may have limited ability to fund new investments if we are unable to expand, extend or refinance our Syndicated Credit Facility.
+We may have limited ability to fund new investments if we are unable to expand, extend or refinance our Syndicated Credit Facility or the HMS Funding Facility.

 On March 11, 2014, we entered into the Syndicated Credit Facility of \$70 million with an accordion provision allowing increases in borrowing of up to \$150 million, subject to certain conditions.
+On May 30, 2014, we entered into the First Amendment to the Syndicated Credit Facility.
 The maturity date of the Syndicated Credit Facility is March 11, 2017.
 We have two, one-year extension options, with lender approval.
-As of April 21, 2014, we had \$45 million in borrowings outstanding under the Syndicated Credit Facility.
+On June 2, 2014, our wholly-owned subsidiary, HMS Funding entered into the HMS Funding Facility of \$50 million with an accordion provision allowing increases in borrowing of up to \$250 million, subject to certain conditions.
+The maturity date of the HMS Funding Facility is June 3, 2019.
+At June 5, 2014 we had approximately \$53.5 million and \$0 million of debt financing outstanding under our Syndicated Credit Facility and the HMS Funding Facility, respectively.

-There can be no guarantee that we will be able to expand, extend or replace the Syndicated Credit Facility on terms that are favorable to us, if at all.
-Our ability to expand the Syndicated Credit Facility, and to obtain replacement financing at the time of maturity, will be constrained by then-current economic conditions affecting the credit markets.
+There can be no guarantee that we will be able to expand, extend or replace the Syndicated Credit Facility or the HMS Funding Facility (collectively, the "Credit Facilities") on terms that are favorable to us, if at all.
+Our ability to expand the Credit Facilities, and to obtain replacement financing at the time of their respective maturities, will be constrained by then-current economic conditions affecting the credit markets.
 Additionally, in March of 2013 the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (the "Agencies") jointly issued new guidance for leveraged lending transactions conducted by regulated financial institutions (the "Leveraged Lending Guidance").
 The Leveraged Lending Guidance outlines for Agency-supervised institutions high-level principles related to safe-and-sound leveraged lending and contains the Agencies' minimum expectations for a risk management framework that financial institutions should have in place.
 The Leveraged Lending Guidance provides only common definitions of leveraged lending and directs financial institutions to define leveraged lending in their internal policies.
 Therefore, banks or other financial institutions that provide financing to a BDC could determine that such financing constitutes leveraged lending under their leveraged lending policies.
 This would impose heightened regulatory requirements on such banks and other financial institutions when they make loans or provide other financing to a BDC, which may make financing more expensive and less available to BDCs.
-In the event that we are not able to maintain the Syndicated Credit Facility, or to expand, extend or refinance the Syndicated Credit Facility, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC under the Code.
+In the event that we are not able to maintain the Credit Facilities, or to expand, extend or refinance the Credit Facilities, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC under the Code.